-A. The Institutional Security Unit (ISU) will conduct times a day to ensure that the control that the prior to any unit using the field for activities.
+- A. The Institutional Security Unit (ISU) will conduct perimeter checks several times a day to ensure that the perimeter fence has not been tampered with and will notify Control that the perimeter is secure prior to any unit using the field for activities.
 Once checks are complete, they will be logged into ICMS.
-The entrance to the administration offices will remain locked after hours and/or when there are no staff present in the administration building.

-- B. Whenever all unit staff are taking all of the youth outside, the unit must be completely secured.
+The entrance to the administration offices will remain locked after hours and/or when there are no staff present in the administration building. - B. Before unit staff take the youth out to the unit patio, unit staff are to conduct a safety sweep of the area to ensure there is no contraband. - C. Whenever all unit staff are taking all of the youth outside, the unit must be completely secured.
 All doors must physically be tested, and all items important to the operation of the unit must be secured, such as logbook, medical treatment sheets, youths' folders and unit roster.
 The adjoining units and control will be notified.

-Youth who cannot attend activities must be lodged in another unit and Control notified. - C. Log all outside movements, indicating which staff are supervising the movement, how many youth are involved, and what activity area is involved. - D. While outdoors, the group must be under direct visual supervision at all times.
-Do not allow youth to wonder from the group or to mix with other youth from other units.
+- D. Log all outside movements, indicating which staff are supervising the movement, how many youths are involved, and what activity area is involved. - E. When the unit is outside for physical activities, etc., first aid kits are to be taken out to the field/courts for easy access. - F. While outdoors, the group must be under direct visual supervision at all times.
+Do not allow youth to wander from the group or to mix with other youth from other units.
 Youth not participating in the activity must be directed to remain in a specific, immediate and secure area.
 Structure youth to remain within set supervision limits.
-When using an SRA, conduct a search of the area prior to use to ensure no contraband has been thrown over the fence and ensure the gate to the SRA is locked and secured. - E. Do not send a youth anywhere that removes them from your immediate visual supervision.
+When using an SRA, conduct a search of the area prior to use to ensure no contraband has been thrown over the fence and ensure the gate to the SRA is locked and secured. - G. Do not send a youth anywhere that removes them from your immediate visual supervision.
 If a youth is sent back to the unit for any reason, staff will escort the youth back to the unit.
 No youth is to be returned to or sent out to an outside activity unless they are escorted by a staff member.
-The escorting staff member will notify the staff member supervising the activity of the youth's addition to the group. - F. Any group of youth being taken outside must be carefully screened by the staff who will supervise the group.
-The following guidelines are to be adhered to when taking groups of youth outdoors.

-Staff member.
-The following guidelines are to be adhered to when may be taken outside by staff member. - G. Staff members are to supervise and direct the group's activities.
-If security or control deteriorates (i.e., fight, escape, injury to staff or youth, group tone changes, etc.), take the group back inside. - H. To facilitate control while moving groups from one area to another, the youth must be lined up, structured, and moved in an orderly fashion with their hands behind their backs. - 1.
+The escorting staff member will notify the staff member supervising the activity of the youth's addition to the group. - H. Staff members must directly supervise LME activities from a standing position.
+Standing signifies active engagement, provides better visibility, enhances command presence, and allows staff to quickly respond to any situations that may arise. - I. Staff members are to supervise and direct the group's activities.
+If security or control deteriorates (i.e., fight, escape, injury to staff or youth, group tone changes, etc.), take the group back inside. - J. To facilitate control while moving groups from one area to another, the youth must be lined up, structured, and moved in an orderly fashion with their hands behind their backs. - 1.
 The group should be told where it is going, where to walk, stop and what behavior will be acceptable. - 2.
 The staff member will position themselves where they can best supervise all the youth for whom they are responsible.
 Usually this would be in the rear and to one side of the group, between the youth and the fence when necessary.
-Keep the group in visual contact at all times and be alert for unusual movement or behavior. - 3.
-Staff members that are supervising movement are to position themselves to the back of the group in such a way to ensure that all youth move in an orderly, organized manner.
-Move deliberately, continually keeping a mental count of the group.

-- I. No group is to engage in an activity outside beyond sunset unless patios have sufficient lighting.
-When moving groups outside after dusk, there must be at least two staff members supervising. - V. High Risk Youth (Refer to PMI 3-5-004)
+Keep the group in visual contact at all times and be alert for unusual movement or behavior.
+Move deliberately, continually keeping a mental count of the group. - K. No group is to engage in an activity outside beyond sunset unless patios have sufficient lighting.
+When moving groups outside after dusk, there must be at least two staff members supervising.